cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-protect-part2.md

 }
 ```

-Viola!
+Voila!
 Now the services should be accessible from outside the cluster.
-Now that we have a production like K8S deployment serving GraphQL operations from the platform; let's dive into the most interesting part of protecting the application using **externalized authorization policies using the Cloudentity platform** without touching the application code at all.
+Now that we have a production like Kubernetes deployment serving GraphQL operations from the platform, let's dive into protecting the application using **externalized authorization policies using the Cloudentity platform** without altering the application code at all.

 ## Authorization Policy administration in Cloudentity authorization platform